What Does Drinking Responsibly Mean?

 The only requirement

 to attend a meeting is that you are concerned about your drinking.
+You do not need to have another specific agenda, spiritual beliefs, or mental health issues.
 Meetings are free to attend, but a hat is passed around if you wish to donate to the running costs.
+All MM meetings are part of the MM non-profit organization.

 There are also certain ground rules